BITCOIN PI CYCLE TOP

-Is Bitcoin heating toward a cycle top?
+Is Bitcoin closing in on a cycle top?

 This watches two of Bitcoin's price averages — a fast one and a slow one.
 When they meet, it has marked the top of past cycles within days.